How to Hike Healthy + Responsibly

 Looking to get outside?
 Wondering if it’s safe to hike right now?
 The Trail Conference has your answers!

 The New York-New Jersey Trail Conference is a volunteer-powered nonprofit founded in 1920 to help people discover the restorative benefits of nature.
-The Trail Conference is a resource to ensure you have all the information you need to have a safe, enjoyable experience outdoors.
+We are a resource to ensure you have all the information you need to have a safe, enjoyable experience outdoors.
 Check out the tips below, or reach out to @nynjtc on Facebook, Instagram, or Twitter with your questions.

 Is it safe to hike, run, or bike outdoors right now?

-As parks throughout the region close to protect public safety, the Trail Conference is asking our volunteers and trail users to be a part of the solution.
+As parks throughout the region begin to reopen, the Trail Conference is asking our volunteers and trail users to be a part of the solution.
 We must all do our part to slow the spread of COVID-19.

-Staying home is the safest option during this time.
+Wear a mask or other face covering, especially near parking lots and busy areas.
 Avoid popular areas.
 Expect trailheads and parking areas to be at capacity.
 Prepare local alternatives ahead of time.
-Remember: Stay close to home in your outdoor adventures out of consideration for other communities.
 If you find yourself on a crowded trail, keep a considerable distance from others; the suggested distance is 6 feet.
-As always, keep your group sizes small on the trail.
-Indoors or out, everyone should be aware of—and follow—the latest guidance of the CDC.
+As always, keep your group sizes small on the trail; go out with only those in your immediate household.
+Indoors or out, everyone should be aware of—and follow—the latest guidance of the CDC and their state governments.

 Can you recommend a hike near me?

 As caretakers of the region’s parks and trails for 100 years, the Trail Conference community is made up of lots of hiking experts happy to assist in finding the right hike for you!
 One of the best pieces of advice they’ll offer: Avoid popular trails, particularly during peak days, such as weekends.
 Keep in mind that people may be visiting trails more than usual even on weekdays right now.
-Not only will destinations such as Breakneck Ridge and the Appalachian Trail’s Pochuck Boardwalk be crowded, the trails and land literally cannot handle that much use.
+Not only will these destinations be crowded, the trails and land literally cannot handle that much use.
 The Trail Conference has several webpages and articles on finding underutilized trails that are still fun and rewarding.
 Check them out on our Top Trails page.
-Our How to Hike a Trail Less Traveled article gives recommendations on great hikes in Morris, Passaic, and Sussex counties in New Jersey and Orange, Putnam, and Westchester counties in New York.
-It also includes free map downloads!
+Our How to Hike a Trail Less Traveled article gives recommendations on great hikes in New York and New Jersey, organized by county.

 Or use the Hike Finder tool, which allows you to search for hikes by difficulty, length, and features, such as accessible trails or waterfalls.
 There, you can also view a list of all hikes or list of all parks to find your next adventure.